reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 app.properties.report.email-address = manager@analysisapp.com
 ```

+This way, properties with the prefix `app.properties` will still be bound to the `AppProperties` class, but properties with the prefix `app.properties.report` will be bound to the `ReportProperties` object in the `report` field.

 ### Validate Using @Bean Factory Methods
-We can also trigger validation by declaring a properties class in a `@Bean` factory method.
-This is particularly useful when we want to **bind properties to components defined in third-party libraries or maintained in separate jar files**:
+We can also trigger validation by binding a properties file to a `@Bean` factory method with the `@ConfigurationProperties` annotation:

 ```java
 @Configuration